 - Soda Creek – South on I-5 to Soda Creek exit, drive down to the bridge and park on the right or left, the hole is just upstream from the bridge.

-- Conant Hole – 10 miles south of Dunsmuir on Conant exit, go under I-5 to east side, take the first right on dirt road and park facing train tracks, walk 100 yards downstream and look for small trail leading to river.
+- Conant Hole – 10 miles south of Dunsmuir on Conant exit, go under I-5 to the east side, take the first right on dirt road and park facing train tracks, walk 100 yards downstream and look for a small trail leading to the river.

 - Sims Hole – 15 miles south of Dunsmuir on I-5, Gibson Hole – 20 miles south of Dunsmuir, Gibson exit.

 - LaMoine Hole – 25 miles south of Dunsmuir, LaMoine exit.